Birth story processing

 Birth is a profoundly transformative experience.
 It’s not just the moment where we bring our babies into the world—it’s also one where we come face-to-face with our greatest strengths and, sometimes, our deepest fears.

 Your birth story likely includes moments of wonder, power, fear, strength, and pain.
 It may have also included moments that were overwhelming, intense, and even traumatic.
-Because we so quickly transition from giving birth to taking care of a newborn, we rarely have the time to process our experience and the effect it’s had on us.
+Because we so quickly transition from giving birth to taking care of a newborn, we rarely have the time to process our experience and the effect it’s had on us—for months, years, and even decades.
 But your birth matters, and you deserve the space to process, integrate, and release it.

 Processing your birth story can be a healing and important way to honor your transition into parenthood.